Making an Effective Resume

 Your resume is your professional personality.
-The more meticulously you take down your resume, more chances of success you will have.
+The more meticulously you take down your resume, more chances of having an effective resume you will have.
 Every job has its own peculiarities and specific requirements.

 While writing your resume, you should never follow ‘one-size- fits all’ approach.
 For example, if you have prepared a resume for business development manager for, say, a bank that particular resume may not be suitable for BDM in some other sector as every industry has its own peculiarities.

-Following are a few success grabbing tips for how to prepare a befitting resume:
+Following are a few success grabbing tips for how to prepare a effective resume:

 Most of the job aspirants for a job give a mechanical description of themselves.
 They do not even bother to have a sound understanding of what is being asked for.